-Debt limit fears send Oct T-bills to worst week since March
+U.S. debt limit fears send October T-bills to worst week since March

 When negotiations over raising the debt ceiling came down to the wire in October 2013 investors pulled cash from the repo market on concern about receiving debt maturing that month as collateral, adding to pressure on bond yields.

-Reporting by Karen Brettell; Editing by Andrew Hay
+Reporting by Karen Brettell; editing by Andrew Hay and Tom Brown